 5. Take the time to do your due diligence.
 Because you are likely dealing with a familiar person when buying in, you may feel pressure to act quickly or forgo asking the tough questions.
 Again, this is a business deal and a significant financial obligation that you are assuming.
 Just because your boss assures you that “this is a great opportunity and we will be millionaires” does not make it so.
 In addition to reviewing the business forms, you should ask for and review (with your lawyer and/or accountant) the financial documents like profit and loss statements, assets and liabilities, projections, and the business plan.
 After all, you would not buy a house without an inspection and a walkthrough, nor would you buy a car without test driving it first.
 Even if you think you know the business from working there as an employee, ownership is a different game and it is in your best interest to gather as much information as you can before making a significant financial investment.

-Despite the many potential pitfalls, ownership presents an exciting and unlimited opportunity for anyone who is ready to take the next step.
+Business ownership presents an exciting opportunity.
 As long as you are proceeding patiently and consulting outside professionals, you will be able to make a fully informed decision.
 And remember, even if presented with an option to buy-in, it does not mean you have to take it now or even take it at all.
 It is called an “option” because it optional and should be exercised only if it is in your best interest.

 Disclaimer: This guide is for general informational and promotional purposes only.
 Nothing herein constitutes legal advice.
 Every situation is different and faces its own unique set of challenges.
 Do not take any action or sign any contract until you have obtained specific guidance from a qualified professional.